MoulatiMehdi/Codin_Game_Problems/readme.md

 # 1. Goal 🎯:

-Solve puzzles from the <a href="https://www.codingame.com/home">CodinGame</a> WebSite to :
+The goal of this repository is **Solve Puzzles** from the <a href="https://www.codingame.com/home">CodinGame</a> WebSite to improve my programming skills

--   Improve my skills in programming
--   Learn new algorithms etc ...
--   Create Bots

 # 2. Don 't Cheat 🚫:

-Copy Paste the code to get some XP is just a Stupid thing to do. you need to solve it by yourself . since your goal is to improve your programming skills .
+Copy Paste the code to get some XP is just a **Stupid thing** to do. you need to solve it by yourself.
-Don't be Lazy.
-Go solve it by your own.
+Don't be Lazy. **GO SOLVE IT BY YOUR OWN**.

+# 3. Features 🌟

+This project is for javascript Windows users. since it use PowerShell or node packages to :

+-   Get puzzle statement from the website :
+    -   convert it to a `readme.md` file online
+-   Get puzzle cases for the website
+    -   convert it to a `test.json` file :
+    -   which contains input and output and the name of each test
+-   Create jest test files for your puzzle

-# 3. Commands :
+# 4. Commands 🤖

 -   `.\Rename-Files` :